Code-Institute-Submissions/milestone-one-5/README.md

 ## **Areas where a link or interaction will not function as intended:**

-1. The 'Get my free download' in the Call to Action modal opened by clicking on the !
-Free Download of our latest Album ! and the icon on the right side.
+1. The 'Get my free download' in the Call to Action modal.
+The modal can be opened by clicking on the !
+Free Download of our latest Album !.
 1. The 'Send project request' in the Lets Work Together modal in the 'Contact' section.
-1. The 'Sign Up' form at the bottom of the 'Contact' section.
+1. The 'Sign Up' button in the form at the bottom of the 'Contact' section.

-1. No form submit actions will work and will simply reload the page
+### **No form submit actions will work and will simply reload the page.**
 ### **This is because this is a static site with no backend currently.**

 ## Owner Goals